Hut to Hut Hiking Across Glaciers!

 North of Lake Louise in Banff National Park, a series of vast but gentle Icefields stretch for miles across the Great Divide of the Canadian Rockies.
 Known collectively as the Wapta Icefields they provide a unique opportunity for fit walkers and hikers to enjoy natural mountain scenery that is normally reserved for mountaineers.

-In the course of this three-day traverse we start at Bow Lake and hike up to and over the Bow Glacier to the Peyto Glacier staying in well equipped alpine huts en-route.
+In the course of this three-day traverse, we start at Bow Lake and hike up to and over the Bow Glacier to the Peyto Glacier staying in well equipped alpine huts en-route.
 If you’ve never spent any time on a glacier, its an absolutely amazing experience.
-Our guides will show you this complex and fragile alpine environment in an up close and personal way.
+Our guides will show you this complex and fragile alpine environment in an up-close and personal way.
 With no cell service or other modern distractions, you will be left to explore Banff National Park as it existed near the last ice age.

-Standing on an icefield is like being on the ocean where you’ll quickly get a sense for the vastness of the glacier.
+Standing on an icefield is like being on the ocean where you’ll quickly get a sense of the vastness of the glacier.
 Jagged peaks pop out of the ice to stand 10,000 plus feet above sea level.
 It is a surreal experience.

 This trip is a Canadian Tourism Commission ‘Signature Experience’.

 “A truly once in a lifetime experience that brought the Canadian Rockies to life for us.”, Amy

 Meet us at our office in Canmore at 8:00 am for introductions, trip review and equipment issue/check.
 After packing up, it’s an hour and a half drive north to Bow Lake where we commence the hike to Bow Hut.